 NAR REALTOR® Commercial Resources

-The NAR has mandated that all REALTOR® members must complete an approved course of training on the Code of Ethics EVERY 2 YEARS starting in 2017.
+The NAR has mandated that all REALTOR® members must complete an approved course of training on the Code of Ethics EVERY 3 YEARS.

 Here are some resources that will help you:

 The C.A.R.
 Legal Hotline offers members the incredible benefit of receiving free legal advice over the telephone on a vast array of real-estate related topics: contract interpretation, arbitration, litigation, tax issues, commission disputes, disclosure requirements, fair housing issues, laws governing homeowners’ associations, and so on.

 By contacting the C.A.R.
 Legal Hotline you can speak directly to one of C.A.R.’s attorneys.
 Since its debut in 1979, C.A.R. attorneys have answered more than 600,000 questions about real estate law and brokerage practice.

 Please request to speak to Linda Kirios, Commercial Real Estate Attorney at C.A.R.

 LEGAL HOTLINE HOURS: